 Always look calm and collected, looking just over their shoulder and try not to make direct eye contact when they come at you with the word salad.

-If it’s face to face and you feel a need to respond, do not react to the vile things they are saying to provoke you.
-Remember who they are observing them, knowing they are only saying things to provoke you, passing their own insecurities off onto you, do not absorb the words, don’t take them personally, don’t defend yourself that’s what they want and why they are doing it.
+If it’s face to face combat and you feel a need to respond, do not react to the vile things they are saying to provoke you.
+Remember who they are, observing them, knowing they are only saying things to provoke you, passing their own insecurities off onto you, do not absorb the words, don’t take them personally, don’t defend yourself.
+That’s what they want and why they are doing it.
 Instead, say things like.
-“You seem upset all the time are you ok.”
-Or “you seem negative all the time are you ok.”
-And leave them to it, don’t continue a conversation just hit repeat of what you said, as they will try to twist it and turn it onto you.
-If you repeat the same thing you’ll watch them get more frustrating that they can not draw the reactions out of you that they want from you.
+“You seem upset all the time.
+Are you ok?”
+Or “you seem negative all the time.
+Are you ok?”
+And leave them to it, don’t continue a conversation, just hit repeat of what you said, as they will try to twist it and turn it onto you.
+If you repeat the same thing, you’ll watch them get more frustrating that they can not draw the reactions out of you that they want from you.

-Shut them down by not reacting to what they are saying, if it’s messages, don’t go off-topic, do not respond to whatever they are throwing at you, say it once and leave it.
+Shut them down by not reacting to what they are saying.
+If it’s messages, don’t go off-topic, do not respond to whatever they are throwing at you, say it once and leave it.
 So if it’s things like. ” kids have something on, they’ll be ready at 6.”
 And they come at you with.
 “That’s just like you.”
-You’ve said all that needed to be said, do not explain yourself you already have, they didn’t listen the first time they’ll not listen the second.
+You’ve said all that needed to be said do not explain yourself you already have, and they didn’t listen the first time.
+They’ll not listen the second.
 Or when they bring the children home late, pick up late, again act to them like it’s not bothered you.

 Other phrases are.
 “Why would you think that.”
-Or “you’re entitled to your point of view and I’m entitled to mine.
+Or “you’re entitled to your point of view, and I’m allowed to have mine.”

-Once you learn to do it, you’ll know their games and it’ll no longer affects you, it takes practice.
+Once you learn to do it, you’ll know their games, and it’ll no longer affect you.
+It takes practice.

 At the start, you may need to get your reactions and emotions out, just do not do it to the narcissist.